viktor4006094/DegreeProject/README.md

 Polarizing Filters in Real-Time Ray Tracing With DXR
 ====
-This repository hosts the source code for my master's thesis _Real-Time Ray Tracing With Polarization Parameters_.
+This repository hosts the source code for my master's thesis titled _Real-Time Ray Tracing With Polarization Parameters_.

-The project implements three renderers:
+Three renderers are implemented in the application:
-- **Baseline**, which uses conventional shading methods without polarization parameters.
+- **Baseline** uses conventional shading methods without polarization parameters.
-- **Polarization**, which uses polarization parameters in all rays.
+- **Polarization** uses polarization parameters in all rays.
-- **Hybrid**, which uses the _Polarization_ methods/payloads for all primary rays, and the _Baseline_ methods/payloads for all reflection rays.
+- **Hybrid** uses the _Polarization_ version's methods/payloads for all primary rays, and the _Baseline_ version's methods/payloads for all reflection rays.

 All three renderers use Whitted-style ray tracing with reflection rays (but no shadow or refraction rays).
 The shader code for the three renderers can be found in [`Baseline.rt.hlsl`](https://github.com/viktor4006094/DegreeProject/blob/master/Polarization/Projects/PerformanceTest/Data/Baseline.rt.hlsl), [`Polarized.rt.hlsl`](https://github.com/viktor4006094/DegreeProject/blob/master/Polarization/Projects/PerformanceTest/Data/Polarized.rt.hlsl), and [`Hybrid.rt.hlsl`](https://github.com/viktor4006094/DegreeProject/blob/master/Polarization/Projects/PerformanceTest/Data/Hybrid.rt.hlsl) respectively.